skyblader123/CompAstro427/README.md

 # CompAstro427

 This is a set of code used for 5 projects that were needed to be handed in.
-It was intended for the Computational Astrophyics class (ASTR 427).
+It was intended for the Computational Astrophyics class (ASTR 427) at the University of Washington.

 If you intend to use the code please inform me by sending me an email.